 The guineafowl puffer has a rounded body covered with prickles, and is generally brown or golden in color, depending on life stage.
 The color can be highly variable.

-This puffer can inflate by inhaling water or air.
+Learn more about the guineafowl puffer!
+Did you know that this puffer can inflate by inhaling water or air?

 The guineafowl puffer can reach 20 inches in length.